ryan-truong/cse15l-lab-reports/lab-report-2-week-4.md

 ## Screenshot of Code Change

-## Link to failing test file
+## Link to Failing Test File

-## Symptom of the failure inducing input
+## Symptom Of the Failure Inducing Input

-## Relationship between the bug, symptom, and the failure inducing input
+## Relationship Between the Bug, Symptom, and the Failure Inducing Input